runeimp/csvhead/README.md

 OPTIONS:
  -n COUNT        Number of lines to output
  -COUNT          Shortcut for -n
- -c COUNT        Number of characters to output
- -h | --help     Output this help info
+ -c COUNT        Number of characters or bytes to output -h | --help     Output this help info
  -K COUNT | --skip-lines COUNT
                  Specify the number of lines to skip (e.g. comments, copyright notices, empty rows).